Best Things To Do In Nashville In September

 Tennessee State Fair| ©Patrick J. Redmond

-The Tennessee State Fair is the state's main event, held every year in September to promote regional culture and as a meeting point for all locals.
+The Tennessee State Fair is the state's premier event, held each year in September to promote regional culture and as a gathering place for all locals.
 At this fair you can find children's rides, amusement parks, booths and food trucks, lectures, workshops and fun competitions.

 The event is usually held every year during the second week of September, including the surrounding weekends, at the Nashville Fairgrounds and attracts local personalities, especially during the opening and closing of the event, which takes place during the last day.